Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 The protocol configured for the inbound rule

-Ensure that the outbound rules of the security group allow traffic from the backend subnet where the dedicated load balancer resides to the backend server using the health check protocol and over the health check port.
+The default outbound security group rules allow all outbound traffic.
+If you configure outbound rules, ensure that the rules allow traffic from the backend server to the backend subnet where the load balancer resides through the health check protocol and port.

 For details, see configuring security group rules (dedicated load balancers).